-It can feel awkward to discuss your weaknesses in an environment where you’re expected to focus on your accomplishments.
+Tip: It can feel awkward to discuss your weaknesses in an environment where you’re expected to focus on your accomplishments.
 However, when answered correctly, sharing your weaknesses can show that you are self-aware and want to continuously get better at your job—traits that are extremely attractive to many employers.
 Remember to start with the weakness and then discuss the measures you’ve taken to improve.
 This way, you’re finishing your answer on a positive note.

-Example: “I sometimes have trouble saying ‘no’ and end up overwhelmed by my workload.
-Earlier in my career, I would take on so many projects that I’d work evenings and weekends.
-It was stressful.
-I realized this was counterproductive, so I started using workload management tools and setting better expectations for myself and my teammates.”
+*Example: “Earlier in my career I noticed that because I was so enthusiastic about my work, I had a tendency to say ‘yes’ when I should have been saying ‘no.’ At one point I ended up so overwhelmed by my workload, taking on so many projects, that I was working evenings and weekends.
+It was stressful, and that stress affected my production quality.
+I realized this was counterproductive, so I started using workload management tools to set better expectations for myself and my teammates.”

 For more on answering this question, visit Interview Question: “What Are Your Greatest Weaknesses?”

 11. What are your goals for the future?

 Tip: Often hiring managers ask about your future goals to determine whether or not you’re looking to stay with the company long-term.
 Additionally, this question is used to gauge your ambition, expectations for your career and your ability to plan ahead.
 The best way to handle this question is to determine your current career trajectory and how this role plays into helping you reach your ultimate goals.